Skip to content

 Demand Response and Time-of-Use Tariffs in 2026

 Energy spend is no longer just about how much you use.
 It’s also about when you use it.
-Through 2025 and into 2026, utility tariffs across Europe and the US have shifted toward time-of-use (TOU) and dynamic pricing structures, and the hotels that adapt their consumption patterns are extracting savings that go well beyond the 25-35% baseline that smart-thermostat-and-LED retrofits deliver.
+Through 2025 and into 2026, utility tariffs across Europe and the US have shifted toward time-of-use (TOU) and dynamic pricing structures, so hotels need to model consumption timing instead of treating efficiency as one fixed savings percentage.

 What changed.
-TOU tariffs split the day into peak, mid-peak, and off-peak windows with electricity prices varying by 2-4x across them.
-A property in Spain on Iberdrola’s 2.0TD residential or 3.0TD commercial tariff pays roughly 0.30 EUR/kWh during peak hours and 0.10 EUR/kWh off-peak.
+TOU tariffs split the day into peak, mid-peak, and off-peak windows.
+A property in Spain on a period-based electricity plan, such as Iberdrola’s electricity plans, should verify the current peak, flat and valley prices in its own contract before modelling laundry or HVAC shifts; the operational point is that the same kWh can cost materially different amounts depending on the hour.
 In Germany, dynamic tariffs from Tibber and Awattar follow the EPEX day-ahead spot market and can drop below 0.05 EUR/kWh during high-renewable hours, then spike above 0.40 EUR/kWh during evening peak.
-In the US, demand response programs from utilities like ConEd, PG&E, and Eversource pay commercial customers directly to reduce load during grid stress events.
+In the US, demand response and time-variable pricing programs can compensate commercial customers for reducing or shifting load during grid stress events.

 What this means for hotel operations.
-A 40-room property running laundry, pool heating, and HVAC pre-cooling on fixed schedules pays peak rates for 30-40% of its consumption.
-Shifting laundry to off-peak windows (typically 11 PM-6 AM), pre-cooling guest rooms before peak hours, and heating pool water overnight can reduce the effective energy cost by 15-25% on top of the consumption savings from smart thermostats.
-The shift requires no new hardware in most cases.
-It requires scheduling logic that the building management system or a separate energy controller already has.
+A 40-room property running laundry, pool heating, and HVAC pre-cooling on fixed schedules can end up paying peak rates for loads that could move.
+Shifting load away from peak hours by moving laundry to off-peak windows, pre-cooling guest rooms before peak hours, and heating pool water overnight can reduce the effective energy cost when tariff spreads and operating constraints make the shift real.
+The shift requires scheduling logic that the building management system or a separate energy controller already has.

 Named tools at the boutique scale.
-Tibber Pulse reads household-meter data and exposes a price-aware automation API for around 169 EUR one-time hardware.
+Tibber Pulse IR reads supported smart-meter data in real time and can help expose consumption timing, but hotels should verify meter compatibility and commercial suitability before planning around it.
 Octopus Energy’s Agile tariff in the UK posts next-day half-hourly prices so any IoT controller can shift loads.
-For hotels with bigger consumption, GridX and Sonnen Virtual Power Plant aggregate commercial customers into demand response pools and split the rebate revenue.
+For hotels with bigger consumption, GridX and virtual power plant programs such as sonnenVPP illustrate demand-response aggregation, but eligibility and revenue sharing are market- and asset-specific rather than a guaranteed hotel rebate.

 A measured outcome from the field.
 A 38-room boutique on the Costa del Sol shifted laundry, pool heating, and lobby HVAC pre-conditioning to off-peak windows in late 2025.
-Per their own meter data and the Iberdrola 2.0TD tariff schedule, the energy cost per occupied room dropped roughly 22% in the first quarter despite total consumption falling only 8%.
+Per their own meter data and contract periods from an Iberdrola electricity plan, the energy cost per occupied room dropped roughly 22% in the first quarter despite total consumption falling only 8%.
 The remaining 14 percentage points came purely from the time-shift.
 Smart-thermostat savings were already in place from a prior install, so the TOU lift stacked on top.

 The 2026 failure-and-fix pattern.
 The naive setup signs the dynamic tariff contract and assumes savings appear automatically.
 They do not.
 The default schedules in most hotel HVAC and laundry systems are time-of-day fixed, so peak-hour consumption stays exactly where it was on the flat tariff.
 Hotels then see bills go up because they are now paying premium rates for the same fixed load.
 The working pattern requires three things in the same project: the dynamic tariff, an energy controller or BMS module that reads price signals (Tibber Pulse, GridX, or a Schneider EcoStruxure controller), and rewritten schedules for the deferrable loads.
 Without all three, the tariff is a downside trade.
-With all three, Department of Energy demand response data shows hospitality properties consistently extract a further 10-25% savings on top of efficiency-only retrofits.
+With all three, DOE FEMP frames demand response and time-variable pricing as a way to earn discounts, credits, or remuneration for reducing or shifting load, so the savings case is a property-specific tariff calculation rather than a generic percentage promise.
 For properties already on the boutique technology roadmap, TOU tariff optimization is a phase-3 add-on that requires no guest-facing change.

 The Guest Experience Angle